Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Applications and performance assessments

 Table \ref{tab:ahmed_online_performance} presents the online computational performance for each model, highlighting wall-clock times and speedups relative to the HDM model, which runs on 240 cores.
 All HPROMs are executed on 8 cores.
 The column labeled $\mathbb{RE}_{\text{DTW}, \text{QoI}}^{\max}$ displays the maximum DTW-based error among the four QoIs: $C_D$, $C_L$, $u_x$, and $u_z$, as listed in Table \ref{tab:ahmed_accuracy}.
 Reducing $n$, as done for HPROM-RBF, can significantly enhance speedup while maintaining high accuracy in DTW metrics.

 As demonstrated in Table \ref{tab:ahmed_online_performance}, HPROM-ANN, HPROM-GPR, and HPROM-RBF achieve significantly greater speedups compared to the traditional HPROM model, while maintaining equal or superior accuracy.
-Specifically, for $(n, \bar{n})$ = (39, 57), HPROM-GPR and HPROM-RBF attain speedups and accuracy levels akin to those of the hyperreduced QPROM (HQPROM) model for this Ahmed body turbulent wake flow problem, as reported in \cite{barnett2022quadratic}.
+Specifically, for $(n, \bar{n})$ = (39, 57), HPROM-GPR and HPROM-RBF attain speedups and accuracy levels akin to those of the hyperreduced QPROM (HQPROM) model for this Ahmed body turbulent wake flow problem, as reported in \cite{barnett2022quadratic}, while also enabling further reductions in $n$ (down to 10 and 5 for PROM-RBF) with good accuracy.
 However, for PROM-ANN, ECSW selects a slightly larger reduced mesh than for PROM-GPR and PROM-RBF, resulting in a modest decrease in speedup for HPROM-ANN.
 This outcome is influenced by the problem setup and ANN hyperparameters (e.g., architecture, activation functions), underscoring the advantage of employing multiple closure strategies when designing a nonlinear HPROM.